The Fontane Sisters: Retirement

-The Fontane Sisters released their last significant hit when Chanson D'Amour went to #12 in 1958, and they retired from performing around 1961, when youngest sister Geri was expecting her daughter.
+The Fontane Sisters released their last significant hit when "Chanson D'Amour" went to No. 12 in 1958, and they retired from performing around 1961, when youngest sister Geri was expecting her daughter.
 The daughter was named after Geri, and as an adult she went by the name 'Geri Fontane Latchford' — 'Latchford' coming from her father's name, Al(bert) Latchford.
 Neither Bea nor Marge had any children, and the younger Geri was her parents' only child.

-With the rise of rock-and-roll in the mid-'50s, most older performers were quickly sidelined and the sisters were tired of touring as well as the direction popular music was headed in, and were ready to cede the charts to the younger generation.
+With the rise of rock-and-roll in the mid-1950s, most older performers were quickly sidelined.
+The sisters were tired of touring and disliked the direction popular music was headed, and were ready to cede the charts to the younger generation.
 Geri married Al Latchford, a history professor.
 Marge was married to Franklin Hobbs, who became a long-time on-air personality at WCCO in Minneapolis-St. Paul.They met while the sisters were still working in Chicago for NBC.
 She remarried and became Marge Smith, the wife of an advertising executive.
 Only Marge left the area, relocating to Florida with her second husband.
 Bea became Mrs. E. Holmes Douglass in 1964.

-In 1963, Dot Records released one final album, Tips of my Fingers, and single ("Tips of My Fingers"/"Summertime Love") by The Fontane Sisters.
+In 1963, Dot Records released one final album, Tips of my Fingers, and single ("Tips of My Fingers" / "Summertime Love") by The Fontane Sisters.
 These recordings did not mark a return to performing for the trio, who remained retired despite having agreed to make the recordings.

 Deaths

 For the next 40 years, The Fontane Sisters remained mostly out of the public's eye.
-In 2001, RCA Victor released a compilation of recordings made by the Fontane Sisters and Perry Como, "Perry Como With The Fontane Sisters", containing many of the songs featured on the Como radio and television shows.
+In 2001, RCA Records released a CD compilation of recordings made by the Fontane Sisters and Perry Como, "Perry Como With The Fontane Sisters", containing many of the songs featured on the Como radio and television shows.

 In 2004 an article in the New York Daily News reported that Geri Fontane Latchford had received royalties due to her mother and two aunts.
 It was revealed in this same article that all three of The Fontane Sisters had died: Geri, on September 13, 1993; Bea, on March 25, 2002; and Marge, on December 3, 2003.